sproaty/whyteboard/README.txt

               * Copy selection as bitmap with new tool: RectSelect
               * Bugfix: Editing a note and pressing backspace updates the note properly
+              * Cleaner code for managing UI button updates (enabling/disabling undo/redo/copy/paste)
+              * Popup menu on the sheet bar.
+Added "rename" option for sheets, which are saved into a save file.
+Can also close a sheet and open a new sheet from the menu

 02 Apr 2009 - * Fixed an issue with 'flickering' on Windows
               * Bugfix: "edit" right-click popup menu on the Note root node.